-MEGAPHONE VOICE OF NAPOLEON: Traitors!
+NAP : Traitors!
 Allies of Farmer Jones, enemies of Animals.
 This door will remain locked until you deliver four hundred eggs to the Central Pig Committee.
 No food will be delivered and no water.
 Any hen who tries to leave the barn will be treated as an intruder and eaten by the dogs.
-(A great growling).